Vector image of female student on computer, doing yoga, texting on phone

 1. Keep a planner

 Remember in high school when your teachers made you use a planner to stay organized?
 (Well, my teachers did, at least.)
 Planners are a major help in keeping track of all the things you need to do in a day or week.
 You can personalize your planner so you feel inspired or simply obligated to use it.
 Using your phone to stay organized is fine too!
-The point is, having a tracker to record your assignments, due dates, social events, etc. provides a tangible reference that helps keep you grounded and feeling secure.
+The point is that having a tracker to record your assignments, due dates, social events, etc. provides a tangible reference that helps keep you grounded and feeling secure.

 2. Set a sleep schedule (and stick to it!)